-Download further advice on producing a tender document here
+Download further advice on producing a tender document in the resources section of our website www.schoolwearassociation.co.uk

-www.schoolwearassociation.co.uk/schools-info/

 Single or multiple suppliers?

 A sole supplier will have full responsibility to the school for uniform, but there are also advantages of having more than one supplier.
 If you decide on a sole supplier arrangement (subject to statutory rules), then you need to periodically put contracts out to tender and compare suppliers on quality, service levels, year-round stocking, ethical sourcing and price, but remember price does not always equate to best value.